Podcast: Play in new window | Download (Duration: 34:58 — 24.1MB) | Embed

-Teresa Monaghen, of Pro Sanctity and Fr.
-John Sianchuck, C.Ss.R., a Ukranian Byzantine priest do a great job of explaining the Western and Eastern understanding of the great mystery of the Immaculate Conception.
+Teresa Monaghen, of Pro Sanctity, and Fr.
+John Sianchuck, C.Ss.R., a Ukrainian Byzantine priest do a great job of explaining the Western and Eastern understanding of the great mystery of the Immaculate Conception.
 Teresa poses a provocative question: Could the Blessed Virgin Mary say no to the Angel Gabriel?
 What would your answer be?

 “490 To become the mother of the Savior, Mary “was enriched by God with gifts appropriate to such a role.”132 The angel Gabriel at the moment of the annunciation salutes her as “full of grace”.133 In fact, in order for Mary to be able to give the free assent of her faith to the announcement of her vocation, it was necessary that she be wholly borne by God’s grace.

 491 Through the centuries the Church has become ever more aware that Mary, “full of grace” through God,134 was redeemed from the moment of her conception.
 That is what the dogma of the Immaculate Conception confesses, as Pope Pius IX proclaimed in 1854:

 - The most Blessed Virgin Mary was, from the first moment of her conception, by a singular grace and privilege of almighty God and by virtue of the merits of Jesus Christ, Savior of the human race, preserved immune from all stain of original sin.135